Caribbean Beach Resort Fact Sheet Moderate Resort

 Laundry facilities, with coin-operated washers and dryers, are located at each village, near the pool.
 Detergent, bleach, and softener can be purchased from vending machines.

-ATM, phone card vending machine, and a “penny-press” are located in OPR.
+An ATM and a “penny-press” are located in OPR.

 The front desk is open 24 hours.